-User can only enter a numeric value of 9, (Observe Depth not yet implemented.
-Use the up and down arrow key to change the Observation Depth.
+User can only enter a numeric value of nine (9).

+(Note: The Observe Depth entry is not yet implemented.
+Use the Up and Down Arrow Keys to change the Observation Depth.
 In case you enter the wrong observation depth and wish to swap measurements use the Measurement Options Softkey and select the Swap Obs option)